 Sana Vita means "Healthy Life" in Latin.
 To embark on your best year ever, you need the resolve to make a permanent life change; you require an illuminating path and a detailed strategy on what precisely is required to achieve your optimum aim.
 This involves more than a mere few weeks to reach your destination.
 Think about what you want to do and not only what you should do.
 Change is frightening: It often entails an emotional impact on our lives for which we are not entirely prepared.
 However, if you secure the desire to change, you have taken the crucial first step toward a fundamental change in your life.
-Avoid the pitfalls of comparing yourself to others: Regardless of what you do, or how much effort you place into reaching your goal, your preeminent aim is to determine a vision for your life, what is required on a fulfilling journey and realize your design.
-Uncover what your individual needs are and satisfy them, not someone else’s.
+Avoid the pitfalls of comparing yourself to others: Uncover what your individual needs are and satisfy them, not someone else’s.

 Pilates, Yoga, Bodhi and Yamuna Body Rolling, needs to be focused and regular.
 Going through the motions isn’t enough.
 A habit of “focused practice” isn’t established until we can get our spirit, our soul, our heart into what we are doing.
 Doing the action or practice consistently may create the habit in time, but it’s more important for us to really get our heart into it.
 Creating new habits is about becoming the habit.
 It is not about installing a habit, it is about embodying one.
 Good working habits are not something external, they are a medium through which we express and master ourselves.
 It requires moving from the familiar to the unfamiliar.
 As soon as we slow ourselves down and give ourselves completely to the development of ourselves, that is when we see dramatic changes and improvement in posture.

 The path to quality, pain-free movement begins by transforming the ethos around how you move.
 It begins with a simple understanding: If I am in pain, the way I have been moving is not good for me.
 If I want to reduce or eliminate pain, I must change the way I move.
 This adjustment begins by disassociating yourself from fallacious beliefs pain is caused by age.
 On the contrary, it is not.
 Pain is caused by body motion and body movement.
-When you make the necessary amendments to your alignment, your will realize a pain-free lifestyle.
-At Sana Vita Studio, can help you reach your goal; however, we do not promise an immediate change.
-The evolution for a pain-free life requires a dedication to learning various techniques and time-tested sessions; however, Sana Vita’s staff is dedicated to facilitate your growth to reach your physical and emotional goals.
+When you make the necessary amendments to your alignment, you will realize a pain-free lifestyle.
+At Sana Vita Studio, we can help you reach your goal; however, we do not promise an immediate change.
+The evolution for a pain-free life requires a dedication to learning various techniques and time-tested sessions.
+Our staff is dedicated to facilitate your growth to reach your physical and emotional goals.

 Upon entry into Sana Vita, you will discover this exercise studio and the professionals who manage the programs are for Real.
 The workplace is pristine and the equipment in our studio is maintained to the highest standard.
 From the professionalism of our staff, all of whom are certified, the convenient location, to amenities, our clients find our deep devotion to their physical and mental wellness.